Search

 A laminar flow pattern can be shifted to a segmented pattern by creating a perpendicular T-shape in the merging conformation of the inlets (Figure 5 G-H) or through flow-focusing geometries (Figure 5 I-K).

 Shear forces and surface tensions between the aqueous and organic phases at the junction generate droplets or slugs, leading to flow instability and non-linearity.
-When this transition occurs, there is a considerable increase in the surface-to-volume ratio, leading to a higher mass transfer and a shorter residence time.
+When this transition occurs, the surface-to-volume ratio considerably increases, leading to a higher mass transfer and a shorter residence time.

 Thus, efficient retrieval equilibrium is achieved in a few seconds [7].
 However, the most significant drawback of this pattern is the continuous phase separation at the outlets [10].